 Traditionally we thought that people are overtaken by spontaneous jolts of desire which then aroused us for sex.
 Recent research shows that this might be reversed, especially for women.
 Now it is known that a more common experience for women in established relationships might be “responsive desire” – desire that arises in response to something pleasurable, not in anticipation of it.

+Especially for women, it’s important to know the myths about orgasms.
 Don’t wait to feel surges of sexual desire before you engage in sexual activity.
 If you’re not aware of desire, you can choose to have decision-driven sex and follow that decision with action.
 If you anticipate a pleasurable interaction, that is often enough to begin.
 Willingness is enough.
 Know that factors such as relationship dynamics, intimacy, and weighing the rewards and costs of sexual experience play an important role in sexual response.

 It’s essential to know that under the right circumstances, sexual arousal, pleasure, enjoyment and satisfaction are perfectly possible without any sexual desire at all.
 Sexual desire (interest in sex) and sexual arousal (getting turned on) are completely separate processes, determined by different parts of the brain.
 So even when you don’t feel in the mood for sex, once you get started you may well become aroused and enjoy having sex.

 Sexual desire doesn’t always have to come before sexual activity or arousal.
 Sometimes getting physical and experiencing arousal will ignite desire.